I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Doing this saved us $6,000 compared to what they spent!

 How Much Will I Have to Pay?

 How to Forecast Your RV Trip Costs shows you how to analyze what you can expect to pay for fuel, camping and other items.

 Since your main fees are for gas and camping, you need to decide how far you can afford to drive and choose your camping facilities with care.

-Gas and Fuel are quite a bit less in some areas of the country than others, so you should try to average prices by routing trips through areas that sell cheaper gas and filling your tanks there.
+Gas and fuel cost quite a bit less in some areas of the country than others, so you should try to average prices by routing trips through areas that sell cheaper gas and filling your tanks there.
 This information is readily available on the internet, but it changes daily.

-All of these things factor into savings, so taking the time to do some forecasting can put hundreds of extra dollars in your wallet.
+All of these things factor into savings, so taking the time to do some forecasting can save hundreds of extra dollars in your wallet.